skimzor/SZ-MGB/README.md

 As mentioned above in the disclaimer, assembly of this PCB requires advance soldering experience and ability to self-troubleshoot any issues.

-Since this PCB uses the original CGB schematics, you are able to directly transplant components from a donor console to create a working CGB.
-Components can also be ordered through an electronic components distributor (e.g. digikey, mouser, etc.) and can be found in the Bill of Materials (BOM) unless otherwise noted as required from the donor CGB (e.g. CGB CPU, RAM, Crystal, etc.).
+Since this PCB follows the OEM MGB schematics, you are able to directly transplant components from a donor console to create a working MGB.
+Components can also be ordered through an electronic components distributor (e.g. digikey, mouser, etc.) and can be found in the Bill of Materials (BOM) unless otherwise noted as required from the donor MGB (e.g. MGB CPU, RAM, Crystal, etc.).

-**Note:** Component placement on this PCB should roughly be in the same area as the OEM CGB; however, please verify orientation/polarity of components before soldering.
+**Note:** Component placement on this PCB should roughly be in the same area as the OEM MGB; however, please verify orientation/polarity of components before soldering.

 # Credit and Thanks